What is the advantage of the M.BEMA program over other Master's program?

 How much does the M.BEMA program cost?

-Fees for the M.BEMA program are updated yearly by Graduate Studies (click here), but since the fees are on a per course basis, the full program costs for all 10 courses in 2023/24 are:
+Fees for the M.BEMA program are updated yearly by Graduate Studies (click here) & are charged on a per course basis, i.e. depending on the number of courses students take in each term.
+There are 10 courses in the M.BEMA program, including 8 online courses and the Placement and Capstone courses.

 How much does the G.Dip cost?